net-argonit-KBR/CBDC-CentralBankDigitalCurrency/README.md

 Isssue: clone.
 Constraint: 5G chips, if the largest factory makes 1.5M per year and represents 50%; AND the average life of a smartphone is 3 years, then maximum market size is 9M Users
 Dependency on minimum universal hardware specification.

+// in the event of an urgent need for the name of this repository, please reach out with a proposal.